Travel Klutz | A Tale of an Injured Traveler

 Although I hate to admit it, anyone following my blog has learned that I lose things while traveling.
 But did you know I have another dirty travel secret?
 I also tend to injure myself while traveling.
 That’s right — I’m a travel klutz.
 May not be anything big, but be it a scrape, a fall, a cracked tooth, or what have you, but if it’s going to happen to anyone, it generally going to happen to me.As I started to run with my suitcase and two bags in tow, my right foot hit the pavement and I felt a big POP in my foot.
 I don't mean a popcorn pop kind of pop, but more of a holy $^*T - I've done something bad here.
 Click To Tweet

 While returning to Toronto from Sudbury to attend the largest travel blogger conference of the year, TBEX, I had to take the free bus from Billy Bishop into Toronto near Union Station.
 Fellow blogger, Jo Boxwell of Unique Ontario, offered to point me in the right direction toward my hotel.
 We parted ways and I continued walking for about a block before crossing the street.
 Apparently, Toronto drivers will just run you over so I needed to pick up the pace to make it across the street.
 As I started to run with my suitcase and two bags in tow, my right foot hit the pavement and I felt a big POP in my foot.
 I don’t mean a popcorn pop kind of pop, but more of a holy $^*T – I’ve done something bad here.
 Somehow I was able to limp a few feet to assess the situation and try to breathe.
 I couldn’t put any weight on my foot and my hotel was still only a few blocks away.
 Alternating between leaning on my suitcase and using it as a walker and hobbling along with it behind me, I found myself sweating bullets and looking like a deranged lunatic on the streets of Toronto.
 Perhaps someone can find humor in it now, but it seemed like my hotel was in another country at that moment.
 I would know exactly what to do if I had a slip-and-fall accident in Houston as I have a friend that lives there and I would’ve just rung her.
 She probably would’ve been able to point me in the right direction for a law firm too to see if I was able to make a claim.
 I was in that much pain at the side of the road that I was almost sure that I needed to have surgery which would’ve cost a lot more money than what I had.
 Getting injured sucked, I hurt and I didn’t know what to really do about it.
-I was just glad I didn’t have a back injury or something more serious that meant I couldn’t walk, otherwise I would have definitely had to get a back injury lawyer or something.
+I was just glad I didn’t have a back injury or something more serious that meant I couldn’t walk, otherwise, I would have definitely had to get a back injury lawyer or something.
 I’m certain I have a friend who hurt their back at work recently, so if that was the case I could have just rung him.
+While we’re on the topic of back pain, this must be a lot for anyone to deal with, especially as by doing simple tasks, this could have an effect on the back.
+He did mention that over time, he had reduced back pain and improved sleep quality, just by simply changing his old mattress to something new!
+At least he’s doing a better now, but it must have been tough initially.

 Finally, I arrived at the Residence Inn Toronto and went to the front desk to check in for my stay.
 I immediately inquired of the front desk clerk, Ryan, if the hotel had anything that could help me, like a boot or maybe crutches.
 They didn’t, but he did give me a big bag of ice to put on it.
 He also gave me directions to the closest pharmacy, which was about one city block from the hotel.
 After lugging my bags up to my room (#1111 – who is trying to send me a message?), I decided I needed to get to that pharmacy and fast.
 I slowly hobbled my way toward Shoppers Drug Mart.
 What would have easily been less than a five minute walk turned out to be close to an hour for me to walk there and back.
 I was taking one or two steps and stopping while trying to give myself a pep talk to continue.
 Didn’t help that I was continuing to sweat profusely and my hair, well it was a crying shame.
 The walk back was worse because I was carrying a shopping bag full of supplies including bottled water, which prior to this trip, I never noticed how heavy it could be when you are taking nothing more than baby steps.